gcflames5/splitwise-java/README.md

 ***Get Currencies***

-`getCurrencies()` can be used to fetch the currencies supported by Splitwise.
+`getCurrencies()` can be used to fetch the currencies supported by splitwise.Splitwise.
 It returns a JSON string containing all the currencies.

 ```$xslt